-20.3 HISTORICAL FINANCIAL INFORMATION FOR THE FISCAL YEARS ENDING DECEMBER 31, 2015 AND 2016
+HISTORICAL FINANCIAL INFORMATION FOR THE FISCAL YEARS ENDING DECEMBER 31, 2015 AND 2016

-(i) the selected financial information, (ii) the Company's annual financial statements (IFRS) for the fiscal years ended December 31, 2015 and 2016 and the statutory auditor's report on the Company's annual financial statements (IFRS) for the fiscal years ending December 31, 2015 and 2016 and (iii) the
+In accordance with provisions of Article 28 of the Commission Regulation (EC) No 809/2004 of April 29, 2004, as amended, (i) the selected financial information, (ii) the Company's annual financial statements (IFRS) for the fiscal years ended December 31, 2015 and 2016 and the statutory auditor's report on the Company's annual financial statements (IFRS) for the fiscal years ending December 31, 2015 and 2016 and (iii) the Company's annual financial statements (French-GAAP) for the fiscal years ended December 31, 2015 and 2016 and the statutory auditor's report on the Company's annual financial statements (French-GAAP) for the fiscal years ending December 31, 2015 and 2016 are incorporated by reference in this Registration Document.

-Company's annual financial statements (French-GAAP) for the fiscal years ended December 31, 2015 and 2016 and the statutory auditor's report on the Company's annual financial statements (French-GAAP) for the fiscal years ending December 31, 2015 and 2016 are included in the Registration Document registered with the AMF on April 28, 2017 under number R.17-036.
+This information is included in the Registration Document registered with the AMF on April 28, 2017 under number R.17-036.